redpanda-data/connect/website/docs/components/processors/schema_registry_encode.md

 ### `avro_raw_json`

 Whether messages encoded in Avro format should be parsed as raw JSON documents rather than [Avro JSON](https://avro.apache.org/docs/current/specification/_print/#json-encoding).
 If true the the schema returned from the subject should be parsed as [standard json](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodecForStandardJSON) instead of as [normal avro json](https://pkg.go.dev/github.com/linkedin/goavro/v2#NewCodec).
-There is a [comment in goavro](https://github.com/linkedin/goavro/blob/5ec5a5ee7ec82e16e6e2b438d610e1cab2588393/union.go#L224-L249), the [underlining library](https://github.com/linkedin/goavro) used to encode schemas, that explains in more detail the diffrence between the two.
+There is a [comment in goavro](https://github.com/linkedin/goavro/blob/5ec5a5ee7ec82e16e6e2b438d610e1cab2588393/union.go#L224-L249), the [underlining library](https://github.com/linkedin/goavro) used to encode schemas, that explains in more detail the difference between the two.

 Type: `bool`